Adam Cole: Better Than You Bay Bay and Undisputed Kingdom (2023–2025)

-The Paragon (2025–present)
+The Paragon and hiatus (2025–present)

 On the April 9 episode of Dynamite following Dynasty, Cole addressed winning the AEW TNT Championship in a backstage segment alongside Strong and O'Reilly and formed their own group known as "The Paragon".
 On April 17 at Collision: Spring BreakThru, Cole successfully defended his title against Claudio Castagnoli.
 On May 25 at Double or Nothing, Paragon were defeated by the Don Callis Family (Josh Alexander, Konosuke Takeshita, and Kyle Fletcher).
 After Double or Nothing in May, Cole began a feud with Kyle Fletcher over the title, with Cole defeating Fletcher via disqualification on the May 28 episode of Dynamite.
 On the June 26 episode of Collision, Cole successfully defended his title against Josh Alexander.

-Cole was scheduled to defend his TNT Championship against Kyle Fletcher at All In: Texas on July 12, but was forced to vacate the title due to undisclosed health issues and was unable to be medically cleared to compete, ending his reign at 97 days.
-At All In: Texas, Cole addressed the fans stating that he would be out indefinitely and hinted at a possible in-ring retirement.
+Cole was scheduled to defend the TNT Championship against Kyle Fletcher at All In on July 12, but was forced to vacate the title after being unable to receive medical clearance due to undisclosed health issues, ending his reign at 97 days.
+Cole addressed the audience, stating that he would be sidelined indefinitely and hinting at a possible in-ring retirement.
+It was later reported that Cole had originally intended to announce his retirement, but ultimately decided against doing so after "cooler heads prevailed".
+During Cole's hiatus, O'Reilly and Strong would become members of The Conglomeration, leaving the status of the Paragon unknown.